NiftyPET: High-throughput image reconstruction and analysis¶

 NiftyPET includes two packages:

 The core routines are written in CUDA C and embedded in Python C extensions to enable user-friendly and high-throughput executions on NVIDIA graphics processing units (GPU).
-The scientific aspects of this software platform are covered in two open-access publications:
+For the scientific aspects of this software platform see section Scientific Output.

 Although, NiftyPET is dedicated to high-throughput image reconstruction and analysis of brain images, it can equally well be used for whole body imaging.
 Strong emphasis is put on the data, which are acquired using positron emission tomography (PET) and magnetic resonance (MR), especially using the hybrid and simultaneous PET/MR scanners.